-Light yellow to yellow, round flat tablet.
-Scored on one side, debossed on the other side with "CVL" on top and "T2" on bottom.
-The tablet can be divided into equal halves.
+Light peach, round flat tablet.
+Scored on one side, debossed on the other side with "CVL" on top and "T1" on bottom.
+The score line is only to facilitate breaking for ease of swallowing and not to divide into equal doses.